Thermospore/temp-quartz-test/content/4-1 Save 30 Gobbo Babies!.md

 - [[OoB]] and fall to your death
 - oob and land on the [[Clockwork Gobbo]] section behind the wall

 You can stomp on these pots, allowing you to do unintended things.
-For example, skipping this comically buggy ladder
+For example, skipping this comically buggy ladder.
+The ladder might be less buggy if you climb from the bottom, instead of jumping onto it ([link](https://discord.com/channels/313375426112389123/408694062862958592/468693763401711626))

 ![[Pasted image 20240621194901.png]]
 # Baby Zipping